Hacktoberfest-Nepal/Your-First-PR/README.md

 This is a beginner-friendly repository made specifically for the [Hacktoberfest](https://hacktoberfest.digitalocean.com/) and helps you get started with your first PR and takes you a step closer to earning your Hacktoberfest Swags 👕.

 🎯 In case you are an intermediate or advanced level programmer or developer, we have got you covered too!!
-Step to our <a href="https://github.com/Hacktoberfest-Nepal" target="blank"> repositories</a> and make contributions as per as your interests.
+Step to our <a href="https://github.com/Hacktoberfest-Nepal" target="blank"> repositories</a>[which will be live soon] and make contributions as per as your interests.

 ## Register in Sagarmatha Hacktoberfest 2022